qcfu-bu/CLC/M3/README.md

 consume their linear resource and produce a value, the modality of this value can thus be judged independently from the linear resource.

+Essentially, all terms touched by linear resources are relegated to linearity forever, without any hope of returning back to intuitionistic land.
+The irony of QTT is that in the pursuit of combining linear and dependent types, the gap between linear and intuitionistic types has further widened.

 #### Example
 Reading a Nat from a linear channel and adding it to itself.
 Such an operation is forbidden in QTT.
 This is because the variable `x` is marked as linear due to